hhhrrrttt222111/handReacting/README.md

 -   Refer the  [CONTRIBUTING.md]()  file for the guidelines for contributing to the project.

+## Notes
+HandReacting is a project made with React JS.
+**For any suggestions or bug reports, refer [CONTRIBUTING.md]() and raise an issue.**

+And yes, you can also thank me for making your life easier by giving a ⭐ for the HandReacting repository

 ## Resources

-- If you are new to Git - Git & Github for Beginners
+- If you are new to Git - [Git & Github for Beginners](https://www.youtube.com/watch?v=SWYqp7iY_Tc)
-- For a more detailed understanding of the git flow - Git Workflow Explained
+- For a more detailed understanding of the git flow - [Git Workflow Explained](https://medium.com/@swinkler/git-workflow-explained-a-step-by-step-guide-83c1c9247f03)
-- Before making changes, refer - CONTRIBUTING.md
+- **Before making changes, refer - [CONTRIBUTING.md](https://github.com/Exter-dg/CovID/blob/master/CONTRIBUTING.md)**
-- Writing good commit messages - 5 Useful Tips For A Better Commit Message
+- Writing good commit messages - [5 Useful Tips For A Better Commit Message](https://thoughtbot.com/blog/5-useful-tips-for-a-better-commit-message)

-#### HandReacting is a project made with React JS For any suggestions or bug reports, raise an issue.
-And yes, you can also thank me for making your life easier by giving a ⭐ for the HandReacting repository

 ### Thank You!